SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 25 November, 2025 at 23:35:02
+# Last Refreshed - 26 November, 2025 at 23:34:42
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>Zwift - Spinfinity Ultra in New York</b>
+<b>gym</b>

-which happened on 22 November, 2025 at 15:35:31
+which happened on 26 November, 2025 at 05:32:07

-Which is 0 years, 0 months, 3 days, 7 hours and 59 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 18 hours and 2 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/16535647391
+You can see it here https://www.strava.com/activities/16569103466

 ## Number of Rides
 How many rides have I done each year?